starship/starship/docs/fr-FR/config/README.md

 ## Elixir

-Le module `elixir` affiche la version actuellement installé d'Elixir et Erlang/OTP.
+The `elixir` module shows the currently installed version of Elixir and Erlang/OTP.
 By default the module will be shown if any of the following conditions are met:

 - Le répertoire courant contient un fichier `mix.exs`.